Hashirnadeemkhan/kodeaffinity/app/content/cpp-programming-tutorial.md

 image: /assets/animation.png
 ---

-In the ever-evolving digital landscape, web design continues to adapt to the changing needs of users and businesses.
+ the ever-evolving digital landscape, web design continues to adapt to the changing needs of users and businesses.
 As we step into 2024, several groundbreaking trends are set to redefine the future of web design.
 Whether you're a business owner, web designer, or digital strategist, staying ahead of these trends will help you deliver exceptional user experiences and maintain a competitive edge.

 ## 1. Introduction to Web Design in 2024
 Web design has always been at the forefront of technological innovation, pushing the boundaries of what’s possible online.
 In 2024, the field is poised to become even more dynamic, with advancements in AI, immersive technologies, and a stronger focus on accessibility and sustainability.
 Let’s explore the trends that will dominate the web design landscape this year.